 Freire-González, J., Decker, C. A. and Hall, J.W.
 (2017) A Scenario-Based Framework for Assessing the Economic Impacts of Potential Droughts.
 Water Economics and Policy, doi: 10.1142/S2382624X17500072

-Grecksch, K. (revised and resubmitted).
+Grecksch, K. (2018).
 Scenarios for resilient drought and water scarcity management in England and Wales.
+Accepted

 Grecksch, K. (submitted).
 Drought and water scarcity management in England and Wales – an assessment of currently applied management options versus internationally available management options.

 Grecksch, K; S, Zita.
 (In prep) Drought and water scarcity and UK businesses and industries.
 An exploratory study into challenges and opportunities.

 Guillod, B. P., Jones, R. G., Dadson, S. J., Coxon, G., Bussi, G., Freer, J., Kay, A. L., Massey, N. R., Sparrow, S. N., Wallom, D. C. H., Allen, M. R., and Hall, J. W. (2018) A large set of potential past, present and future hydro-meteorological time series for the UK, Hydrol.
 Earth Syst.
 Sci., 22, 611–634, doi: 10.5194/hess-22-611-2018